MGC Challenge

 Integrate public health and equity considerations when developing and implementing projects, initiatives, and policies in sectors where the connection to health may not be immediately obvious.

-1. Municipal staff have attended a Health in All Policies (HIAP) training.
+1. Municipal/county staff have attended a Health in All Policies (HIAP) training.

-2. Adopt a Health in All Policies (HIAP) approach to municipal programs, projects, and decision making.
+2. Adopt a Health in All Policies (HIAP) approach to municipal/county programs, projects, and decision making.

 3. Implement a Health in All Policies (HIAP) approach when evaluating public and private development projects.